 Climate Change Adaptation for Infrastructure

-Long-lived infrastructure must perform under future climate conditions and climate-influenced usage that deviates from the historical data and heuristics now used for the majority of civil engineering designs.
-Climate change impacts, such as sea-level rise, storm surges, extreme precipitation, hotter temperatures, and others are potential vectors of infrastructure failure and should be taken into consideration in the planning, design, construction, and operation of infrastructure.
-We take a systems approach that includes includes built, natural, and human responses to mitigating risks, minimizing costs and environmental burdens, and maximizing life cycle performance of energy and transportation infrastructure.
+Long-lived infrastructure must perform under future climate conditions and climate-influenced usage that deviates from the historical data and heuristics now used for the majority of infrastructure designs.
+Climate change impacts, such as sea-level rise, storm surges, extreme precipitation, hotter temperatures, and other impacts are potential vectors of infrastructure failure and should be taken into consideration in the planning, design, construction, and operation of infrastructure.
+We take a systems approach that includes includes built, natural, and human responses to mitigating risks, minimizing costs and environmental burdens, and maximizing life cycle performance of infrastructure under climate change.

 Below are some of our selected research outputs.
 See our Center's full list of publications here.

 Op-Ed: Wagner, G., Samaras, C. (2019).
 Do We Really Have Only 12 Years to Avoid Climate Disaster?
 The New York Times, September 19, 2019.

 4th U.S. National Climate Assessment: Technical Contributor to Chapter 28: Reducing Risks Through Adaptation Actions.
 (2018).

 Scholarly Book: American Society of Civil Engineers, Committee on Adaptation to a Changing Climate, Ayyub, B.M.
 (Editor).
 (2018).
 Climate-Resilient Infrastructure: Adaptive Design and Risk Management.
 ISBN: 978-0-7844-1519-1.
 [Purchase].

 Op-Ed: Lopez-Cantu, T., Samaras, C. Engineering Standards Are Not Keeping Up with Climate Change.
 July 6, 2018.